speezepearson/prpg/README.markdown

 ## Summary
 The big idea: you have a master password.
 All your other passwords are, effectively, digital signatures: strings that are easy to produce for somebody who knows the master password, but prohibitively difficult to compute for somebody who doesn't.

-It turns out that this is extremely simple to implement:
+It turns out that this is jaw-droppingly simple to implement:

 ![diagram](diagram.png)

+In effect, this is a cryptographically secure pseudo-random password generator (hence the name, PRPG): a deterministic algorithm that maps seeds (i.e. [master, site] pairs) to passwords, in such a way that no number of [input, output] pairs will give you information about the outputs corresponding to any other inputs.

 ## Why this?